hnschaefer/ensf409/README.md

 A number of tests have also been created to check the validity of the code.
 These tests can be run using JUnit 5.

+To run this code in a terminal, navigate to appropriate directory and use the following commands:

+javac -cp .;lib/mysql-connector-java-8.0.23.jar;. edu/ucalgary/ensf409/*.java

+java -cp .;lib/mysql-connector-java-8.0.23.jar;. edu/ucalgary/ensf409/Main